COVID-19 Cases Are Up 60 Percent Across Northeast, Even More In Delaware, New Jersey

 TRENTON, N.J.
 (CBS) – The FDA authorized COVID booster shots for children ages 5 to 11.
 This comes as cases are again surging, especially in the Northeast.

-Cases are up 60% across the U.S. and because home testing is so widespread, it’s now estimated the actual number of COVID cases is five times higher than the official count.READ MORE: Officials: Juveniles Trapped When Sand Collapsed At Toms River Beach
+Cases are up 60% across the U.S. and because home testing is so widespread, it’s now estimated the actual number of COVID cases is five times higher than the official count.READ MORE: Pennsylvania US Senate Race Between Republicans Mehmet Oz, Dave McCormick Too Close To Call

 COVID’s spring surge has moved into high gear across the Northeast.
 Locally over the past two weeks, Pennsylvania has had a 60% increase in COVID cases, New Jersey is up 66% and Delaware has a 131% jump in infections.